NMBU-Data-Science/RENT/docs/quickstart.rst

 Requirements
 ------------
-Make sure that Python 3.5 or higher is installed.
+Make sure that Python 3.5 or higher is installed (preferably 3.8).
 A convenient way to install Python and many useful packages for scientific computing is to use the `Anaconda distribution`_.

 .. _Anaconda distribution: https://www.anaconda.com/products/individual